Code-Institute-Submissions/MS1-Project-Wepre-Hall/README.md

 ### Tools

-- LogoMakr.com: Used for the creation of the logo.
+- LogoMakr.com - Used for the creation of the logo.

-- Fontawesome.com: Used for title icons.
+- Fontawesome.com - Used for title icons.

-- Fonts.google.com: Used for the fonts.
+- Fonts.google.com - Used for the fonts.

+- Coolers.co - Used for help with deciding on colour scheme.

-- Maps.google.com: Used for embedded map feature.
+- Maps.google.com - Used for embedded map feature.

-- Realfavicongenerator.net: Used for creation and implementation of favicon.
+- Realfavicongenerator.net - Used for creation, implementation and testing of favicon.

+- Validator.w3.org - Used for validation of HTML code when testing.

+-  Jigsaw.w3.org/css-validator - Used for validation of CSS code when testing.

+- Search.google.com/test/mobile-friendly - Used for testing the websites mobile responsiveness.